tiantiy/shwina.github.io/_posts/2014-10-15-testing-science.md

 I heard a story recently about a chemical engineer who said,

-*"If I knew what my code was supposed to do, I would have published by now."*
+*If I knew what my code was supposed to do, I would have published by now.*

 I see the point.
 Something that *characterizes* scientific code is that